Would You Like to Submit an Article to Hearing Life?

 We edit all articles for space, clarity and other considerations.
 However, we will not alter the author’s intended meaning or impact.
 We do not pay our authors, although we are grateful for your valuable contributions.
 We send five copies of the magazine to authors and if you need a digital link, you can request that from the editor.

-If you have further questions or would like to discuss a story idea, or submit an article, send all letters or articles to firstname.lastname@example.org.
+If you have further questions,would like to discuss a story idea, or submit an article, send all letters or articles to firstname.lastname@example.org.